Here are the answers to some of our frequently asked questions.

 Where can I buy a programme or show merchandise?

 Programmes and any show merchandise available will be available on the ground floor as you enter the building and sellers are also based on each bar pre-show with programmes.
-Programmes for most shows can also be purchased in advance; just add this to your order basket.

 Where are the toilets situated?